-Furthermore, the request is to alleviate the Front Setback to 15 or 20 feet, but combined with the 18 feet right of way frontage, that still leaves 33 or 38 feet from the curb to the residence.
+Furthermore, the request is to alleviate the Front Setback to 15, but combined with the 18 feet right of way frontage, that still leaves 33 feet from the curb to the residence.
 The Rear Setback is mindful of the code set by Sec.
 12-507 for lots platted prior to 1987 (such is Lot 20 and 21), whereby R-10 lots were designed to accommodate a 20 ft. setback to the EPC Wetland or Conservation Easement lines.